saitamasahil/skyscraper/docs/ARTWORK.md

 -   Each `<output>` node exports a single piece of artwork.
 -   If no `<layer>` nodes are nested in an output node, it will simply export the defined type as raw unmanipulated artwork.
--   All layer nodes and their nested effects are rendered / applied top-to-bottom.
+-   All layer nodes and their nested effects (outmost to innermost) are rendered / applied top-to-bottom.

 Read on for an example `artwork.xml` and a more thorough description of the `<output>`, `<layer>` and the various available effect nodes.